kubesphere-sigs/fluent-operator-walkthrough/README.md

 EOF
 ```

-You'll see the FluentBit DaemonSet up and running with other CRs:
+You should see the FluentBit DaemonSet up and running with other CRs:

 ```shell
 kubectl -n fluent get daemonset